oppositecategory/particle-reconstruction/README.md

 To generate data run the script generate_data.py with following flags:

 - --amount: the size of the data. default: 100
+- --image: the name of the original image to use. default: image.png
 - --std: the std for the noise. default: 0.01
 - --std_xy: the std for the translations distribtion. default: 5
 - --size: size of the images. default:256
-- --name: the name of the mrcfile to be created. default: data.mrc
+- --data: the name of the mrcfile to be created. default: data.mrc

 **Expectation Maximization.
 (EM.py)**